AntonioModer/adonaac.github.io/source/tutorials/curvemaster/index.markdown

 ~~~

 And this creates a ball with {% text angle = math.pi/4 %},
-{% text v = mg.Vector(100, 100) %} and {% text r = 15 %}.
+{% text v = mg.Vector(400, 400) %} and {% text r = 30 %}.
 This construct is
 the same as the one used by {% text engine %} entities, and it's a pretty flexible
 and useful way of organizing object construction.

 Another thing to note here is that we're returning the Ball class and storing it in
 a global variable of the same name.
-This is just a useful thing to note, since it lets
+This is just a useful thing to note, since having
-you change how classes behave dynamically (if you ever need that for whatever reason).
+a class stored in a variable lets you change how classes behave dynamically (if you
+ever need that for whatever reason).

 In any case, now we want to update and draw the ball so that it moves like it would
 on a Pong game: